 Attractive deciduous shrubs, Pomegranates display showy, bright orange-red flowers followed by large, reddish-orange fruit.
 While not always reliable producers in the Pacific Northwest, they are valuable ornamental plants and, with our hardy varieties, deserve to be planted more widely.

-A spectacular, hardy new variety from the Nikita Botanic Garden in Ukraine, Crimson Sky™ is early ripening and features striking, bright red flowers and abundant crops of large, crimson red, tasty fruit.
+(Nikitskii Ranii cv.)
+A hardy new variety from the Nikita Botanic Garden, Crimson sky™ ripens early and is prized for its abundant crops of large, bright red, flavorful fruit.

 This unique Japanese variety features striking, white double flowers and very large and flavorful, low acid, creamy white fruit.

-This very pretty small shrub grows to only about 3 ft. in height and is covered from summer to fall with abundant, bright orange-red flowers, followed by striking, golf-ball size fruit, which is not edible.
+This very pretty small shrub grows to only about 3 feet in height and is covered from summer to fall with abundant, bright orange-red flowers, followed by striking, golf-ball size fruit.
 Sochi Dwarf makes a nice container plant on the deck or patio and is happy outdoors in a sunny, protected location.
-Sochi Dwarf is from southern Russia and is hardy to 10°F. or below.

 This variety produces the large, reddish-orange fruit found in markets throughout the country.
 A particularly nice ornamental shrub with striking red flowers, Wonderful grows to 8 to 10 feet in height.